Frenċ tal-Għarb: Adulthood

 Frenċ, who remained a bachelor throughout his life, was an active member of the Catholic Action movement which had a presence in his village.
 He had a great devotion towards the Blessed Virgin Of Ta' Pinu and towards the Holy Eucharist.

-Frenċ used to take part in village theatrical productions, better known as “teatrin”.
+He used to take part in village theatrical productions, better known as “teatrin”.
 His part, very often, was that of a clown.
 People used to flock to the village hall to watch Frenċ.

 Frenċ spent most of his life working in the fields.
 When he returned home, he used to find a lot of people, coming all walks of life, waiting for him.
 They would seek his counsel and were eager to listen to his advice and to elicit from him prayers for their needs.

-Frenċ combined his old knowledge in old medicinal herbs, most notably cannabis and its derivatives, his prayers and his faith in Our Lady for his cures, and his reputation spread rapidly throughout the entire Maltese Islands and even abroad.
+He combined his old knowledge in old medicinal herbs, his prayers and his faith in Our Lady for his cures, and his reputation spread rapidly throughout the entire Maltese Islands and even abroad.

 Very often he would anticipate the questions that people were going to pose to him.
 He even disclosed to some of his visitors incidents from their own past, especially their past wrongdoings.
-A reprimand and a call for repentance would normally follow.
+A reprimand and a call for repentance would normally follow, often followed by a short prayer in rhyme.
 In some cases he even is said to have foretold the future.